Our Farm

 I've told this to the farmers, and now I'll share my secret with you.
 It's not really about the food.
 Sure, the fresh produce is beyond yummy.
 Sure, I have a nearly pathological belief that our bodies actually really enjoy seasonal food more.
 And yes, I'm a firm believer that fresh seasonal food is the healthiest thing I can do for both the planet, and my family.
 But that's not really why I love our share.
 There are babies, people, babies.
 Chicks, ducks, goats, pigs - babies!
 And we're allowed to wander around and exclaim at their cuteness as much as we want.
 Seriously.

 This is for Pine Curtain Gal, and was also used with permission from the Green Gate Flickr stream.
+My camera and I are sill fighting, okay? |

 This week, I'm going to try something new.
 On a recent trip to North Carolina we ate at a great place in Asheville which featured seasonal food.
 We started our meal with a plate of house made pickles.
 The surprise hit of the plate?
 Pickled radishes.
 The radishes from the farm are about to be introduced to some brine.
 I'll keep you posted...